Louisblfb/bar-panel/README.md

 BAR
 ===

 Bar is a simple status bar and pager.
-Bar currently works with WMs that support EWMH.
-It also works with Monsterwm.
+It is a work in progress so expect nothing.

 FEATURES
 ========